hbux/ElancoRebatesProject/README.md

 **Optimisation**
 - [ ] Use razor components in identity
 - [ ] Move sections into components
+- [ ] Test analyzing an invoice using Azure Blob Service & Azure Functions

 **Publishing**
 - [ ] Migrate from SQLServer to Azure